bradduthie/blog/_posts/2017-01-01-evolution-of-inbreeding.md

-The generality of these two key insights of Parker (1979) can be shown by simply substituting a specific value of relatedness (1/8, in our example with cousins).
+The generality of these two key insights of Parker (1979) can be shown by simply substituting a specific value of relatedness (1/8, in our example with cousins) with *r*.
 The general inequality predicting whether or not a focal female's inclusive fitness increases by inbreeding is thereby modelled as,

 n(1+r)(1-*δ*) &gt; n.